dex4er/js-smtp-connection-as-promised/README.md

 #### constructor

 ```
-const client = new SMTPConnectionAsPromised(options)
+const connection = new SMTPConnectionAsPromised(options)
 ```

 Create new SMTPConnection instance.
 Options are the same as for original